CK-Bachoo/IF-Cyber-Portfolio/README.md

 * **Mechanical Proof:** All three defensive layers documented in `Operation_Fortress_Report.md` and pushed to GitHub (Commit 6386770).

 #### 🛡️ Operational Defense Logic (White Hat Auditor Interrogation)
 **White Hat Auditor Question:** "Why implement three different controls for a single threat actor?"

-**Engineering Statement:** "A single point of failure is a guaranteed breach.
-Defense in Depth assumes that preventative controls will eventually fail.
+**Engineering Statement:** "Defense in Depth assumes that preventative controls will eventually fail.
 If the firewall egress filter (Layer 1) is bypassed, the IDS (Layer 2) alerts the SOC to the intrusion attempt.
 If the network payload is encrypted and blinds the IDS, the Endpoint Detection (Layer 3) catches the malicious execution directly on the host.
 Overlapping controls ensure continuous visibility and containment."

 **White Hat Auditor Question:** "Given the ephemeral nature of the Google Cloud Shell environment, how do you verify the integrity of the firewall rules if the instance is terminated and redeployed?"
 **Engineering Statement:** "Governance through Version Control.
 The firewall configuration is not a 'live' change that relies on persistent instance state; it is defined as Infrastructure as Code (IaC) within the `firewall_task.sh` provisioning script.
 By committing this script to the GitHub repository, I ensure that any future redeployment is mathematically identical to the verified configuration.
 The repository acts as the authoritative source of truth, and the git commit hash provides the cryptographic assurance that the rules have not been modified post-deployment."